cryptosimb19/PodFlex/replit.md

   - Updated all 10 sample pods with location-specific membership levels
   - Applied Executive Club South Bay, East Bay Campus, Single Site, etc. based on location
   - Changed "Your Membership Dashboard" to "Your Account" in dashboard header
+  - Rebranded platform from "FlexAccess" to "FlexPod" across all components and documentation
 ```

 ## User Preferences